dotnet/core/daily-builds.md

 The .NET team builds many branches of the product daily.
 You can install these builds to try out functionality prior to release.

+Daily builds, for both future and servicing branches, are available as Docker container images from the [Microsoft Container Registry](https://hub.docker.com/_/microsoft-dotnet-nightly/).

 ## Future Releases

 Preview branches are for new versions of .NET that have not yet been released and are not yet supported.